damongolding/immich-kiosk/README.md

 ## What is Immich Kiosk?
 I made Immich Kiosk as a lightweight (on the client) slideshow to run on kiosk devices and browsers.

-Example:
+### Example 1

-Maybe you have a couple of spare Raspberry Pi's laying around.
-One hooked up to a lcd screen and the other you connect to your tv.
-You install a koisk service on them (maybe DeitPi).
+You have a couple of spare Raspberry Pi's laying around.
+One hooked up to a LCD screen and the other you connect to your TV.
+You install a kiosk service on them (I use [DeitPi](https://dietpi.com/docs/software/desktop/#chromium)).

-You want the pi conencted to the lcd screen to only show images from your refent holiday, which are in a album on Immich.
+You want the pi connected to the LCD screen to only show images from your recent holiday, which are stored in a album on Immich.
 It's an older pi so you want to disable CSS transitions, also we don't want to display the time of the image.

+Using this URL `http://{URL}?album={ALBUM_ID}&transtion=none&show_time=false` would achieve what we want.

-On the pi connected to the TV you want to display a random image from your libary.
+On the pi connected to the TV you want to display a random image from your library.
+It has to be fullscreen and we want to use the fade transition

-On the pi with the LCD using tbe url `http://{URL}?album={ALBUM_ID}&transtion=none&show_time=false` would acheive what we want.
+Using this URL `http://{URL}?full_screen=true&transition=fade` would achieve what we want.

+### Example 2

+You want to see a random picture of your child when you open a new tab in Chrome.
+To achieve this set the homepage URL in Chrome to `http://{URL}?person={PERSON_ID}`.

 ## Installation
 Use via [docker](#docker-compose)